natasjaVgestel/natasjaVgestel.github.io/_posts/2019-02-19-day-seventyeight.markdown

 ![Flat Stanley at Amsler](/assets/blog_photos/190219/FlatStanley_onAmsler.jpg)

-We returned a few days later to Amsler Island with others.
+We returned a few days later to Amsler Island with others to go hiking.
 It was a sunny day.
 Below Flat Stanley is waiting for a ride back to Palmer Station.
 It was an exhausting day!

 Thank you Flat Stanley, for being our travel buddy!
 Give our regards to Jack when you return!